NexPlayer/iOS-SDK/closed-captions.md

 Enables rendering and display of CEA 708 closed captions in content when available.

-While CEA 608 closed captions are always enabled, it is necessary to set this property to 1 in order for NexPlayer to support CEA 708 closed captions.
+While CEA 608 closed captions are always enabled, it is necessary to set this property to 1 for NexPlayer to support CEA 708 closed captions.
 In the case where content contains both CEA 608 and CEA 708 closed captions and this property enables CEA 708 closed captions, the application will have to handle choosing which captions to render and display to the user.

 ```swift